Emergency Kinship Placement in Colorado: What Happens When a Relative's Child Is Removed

 Colorado's "Kinship First" Policy

-In practice, this means that when a child is removed, the county department is required to make active efforts to identify and contact relatives before or alongside the process of identifying a general foster placement.
-If you are a relative and you express willingness to care for the child, the county is obligated to assess you as a placement option on an expedited basis.
+In practice, the county department seeks to identify and contact relatives before or alongside the process of identifying a general foster placement.
+If you are a relative and express willingness to care for the child, tell the county immediately and ask how it will assess you as a placement option.

 Provisional Certification: The Immediate Step